malcprentice/malcprentice.github.io/Exams-TOEIC overview.md

 		* Repeat words with different meaning ("at the park" vs "park the car") are very bad
 		* Repeated words are bad, but not as bad as part 3.
 		* Synonyms (同義語) are good
-	* Look at the question and think "When is it happening".
+	* Think "When is it happening".
 Common trick is wrong tense:
 		* When would you do it ....
 I did it yesterday
 		* What will you do ...
 I haven't done it
-	* Look at the question and thuink "WHO is doing it?".
+	* Think "WHO is doing it?".
 Common trick is wrong pronoun:
 		* Did he do it?
 Yes I did.
 		* WHat did she do?
 They did something.
 	* If you get something wrong, or can't answer